AlaaAmin552/AlaaAmin552/README.md

 Muslim/student at the Faculty of Electronic Engineering, Department of Computer Engineering and Science, Menoufia University

-Skills: C++ / Python / Java / Database /SQL / Excel / Tableau / AI
+Skills: C++ / Python / Java / Database / SQL / Excel / Tableau / AI

 - 🌱 I’m currently learning anything related to the field of data analyst and programming
 - 👯 I’m looking to collaborate on any company or training in the field of data analyst or software in general